UvaCsl/HemoCell/doc/user_guide/QuickStart.rst

 `Parmetis`_ can be downloaded from their `downloads
 <http://glaros.dtc.umn.edu/gkhome/metis/parmetis/download>`_.
 Due to the
-license of parmetis we cannot distribute it with hemocell.
-The parmetis download should be copied to the  ``./hemocell/external/`` directory.
+license of Parmetis we cannot distribute it with hemocell.
+The Parmetis download should be copied to the  ``./hemocell/external/`` directory.
 If you need it because you want load balancing to be enabled you have to extract it with::